csswizardry/csswizardry.github.com/_posts/2019-03-04-cache-control-for-civilians.md

 It doesn’t matter that we update our JS quite frequently: because of our ability to reliably cache bust it, we can cache it for as long as we like.
 In this case, we’ve chosen to cache it for a year.
-I picked a year because firstly, a year is a long time, but secondly, it’s actually highly unlikely that a browser will actually hold onto a file for that long anyway (browsers have a finite amount of storage they can use for HTTP cache, so periodically empty parts of it themselves; users may clear their own cache).
+I picked a year because firstly, a year is a long time, but secondly, it’s pretty highly unlikely that a browser will actually hold onto a file for that long anyway (browsers have a finite amount of storage they can use for HTTP cache, so they periodically empty parts of it themselves; users may clear their own cache).
 Going anything beyond a year is likely to be no more effective.